rarora7777/smooth-closest-point/readme.md

 # Compilation

-Before computing the Euclidean projection using the MATLAB code, first compile decimatorusing VS 2017 or VS 2019.
+Before computing the Euclidean projection using the MATLAB code, first compile decimator using VS 2017 or VS 2019.

 Dependency: OpenMesh 7.1